Shadowblades746/Maths-Millionaire/README.md

 #### -welcome-

-This class prints out a welcome message and adds the daily interest if it hasn’t already been added that day.
+This class prints out a welcome message and adds the daily interest if it hasn't already been added that day.